okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/secure-oauth-between-orgs/main/index.md

 ### Generate a new key for the Org2Org app

-From your spoke org, make a request to [generate a new app key credential](/docs/reference/api/apps/#generate-new-application-key-credential) as an Okta admin user.
+From your spoke org, make a request to [generate a new app key credential](/docs/reference/api/apps/#generate-new-application-key-credential) as an Okta admin.

 ##### Request example